-The CIP Incentive is a mechanism established by an April 7, 2000 Order of the Commission that provides utilities with an incentive to increase cost-effective utility investment in DSM (demand-side management) beyond the spending levels required by Minnesota Statute.
-The revenues associated with the CIP incentives are identified by unique JDE accounts and are recorded in FERC account 456, Other Electric Revenues; and FERC 495, Other Gas Revenues.
-We make an adjustment to remove these revenues from our cost of service study and they do not impact our revenue requirements.
+The CIP Incentive is a mechanism established by an April 7, 2000 Order of the Commission that provides utilities with an incentive to increase cost-effective utility investment in conservation improvement programs beyond the spending levels required by Minnesota Statute.
+The revenues associated with the CIP incentives are identified by unique accounts and are recorded in FERC account 456, Other Electric Revenues; and FERC 495, Other Gas Revenues.
+An adjustment is made to remove these revenues from our cost of service study and they do not impact our revenue requirements.